 Now considered a hotbed of teaching jobs and it's not far from Bangkok either.
 But is it a decent place to live, as well as work?

-Last updated in 2015 by Steve
+Last updated in 2018 by Karl Robinson

 Can Asia's number one 'adult playground by the sea' really offer anything for the English language teacher?